FAU-LAP/NOMAD-CAMELS/README.md

 Fixes:
 - Fixed a bug where a protocol would show multiple times
 - installed version should now be found correctly when searching for updates
+- removing / moving of buttons in tabs fixed

 ## 1.3.1